Call Us Today!

 • Determining if any of your injuries resulted in permanent damage or limitations

 For your employer’s benefits to cover any special care or therapy, your treating physician must provide a referral, deeming it medically necessary.
-If the employer’s insurance carrier denies these recommendations, you and your workers’ compensation attorney can also appeal this.
+If the employer’s insurance carrier denies these recommendations, an employee will need to appeal.

 • The right to your full medical records from the injury